fenar/opnfv-cicd/README.md

 (6) $./04-configure-jumphost-for-jenkins-user.sh [Jump-Host]
      This script will create jenkins user with sshkeys setup on Jump-Host.

-(7) Manual Step: Connect Jumphost to Jenkins
+(7) Manual Step: Connect Jumphost to Jenkins<br>
-    Open Jenkins Web Interface
+    Open Jenkins Web Interface<br>
-    Click "Credentials" -> "Jenkins in second table" -> "Global Credentials" -> "Add Credentials" Fill in the boxes
+    Click "Credentials" -> "Jenkins in second table" -> "Global Credentials" -> "Add Credentials"<br>
+    Fill in the boxes<br>
-        Kind: SSH username with private key
+        Kind: SSH username with private key<br>
-        Scope: System (Jenkins and nodes only)
+        Scope: System (Jenkins and nodes only)<br>
-        Username: jenkins
+        Username: jenkins<br>
-        Private Key: Enter directly and paste the private key of the jenkins user you created on the jumphost
+        Private Key: Enter directly and paste the private key of the jenkins user you created on the jumphost<br>
-        Description: jenkins on vzw-pod1 jumphost
+        Description: jenkins on vzw-pod1 jumphost<br>
-    Go back to Jenkins main page and click "Build Executor Status" Click "New Node" and fill in the boxes
+    Go back to Jenkins main page and click "Build Executor Status"<br>
+    Click "New Node" and fill in the boxes<br>
-        Node Name: vzw-pod1
+        Node Name: vzw-pod1<br>
-        # of executors: 2
+        # of executors: 2<br>
-        Remote root directory: /home/jenkins/slave_root
+        Remote root directory: /home/jenkins/slave_root<br>
-        Labels: joid-baremetal
+        Labels: joid-baremetal<br>
-        Launch Method: Launch slave agents via ssh
+        Launch Method: Launch slave agents via ssh<br>
-        Host: IP of the jumphost
+        Host: IP of the jumphost<br>
-        Credentials: select the credentials you added as "jenkins on vzw-pod1 jumphost" Host Key Verification Strategy: Non verifying Verification Strategy Click Save
+        Credentials: select the credentials you added as "jenkins on vzw-pod1 jumphost"<br>
+        Host Key Verification Strategy: Non verifying Verification Strategy<br>
+        Click Save<br>
-    The node should now be online with 2 executors
+    The node should now be online with 2 executors<br>

-(8) Manual Step: Configure and Test Jenkins Job Builder
+(8) Manual Step: Configure and Test Jenkins Job Builder<br>
     Login to CI host as jenkins
     Create directory /etc/jenkins_jobs
     Create file /etc/jenkins_jobs/jenkins_jobs.ini, put below lines in it.
 Don't forget to update the password in it!